mapattacker/datascience/sl-deeplearning.rst

     from medium

 **Long Short Term Memory (LSTM)** is a special kind of Recurrent Neural Networks (RNN) with the capability of learning long-term dependencies.
-The intricacies lie within the cell, where 3 internal mechanisms called gates that can regulate the flow of information.
+The intricacies lie within the cell, where 3 internal mechanisms called gates regulate the flow of information.
 This consists of 4 activation functions, 3 sigmoid and 1 tanh, instead of the typical 1 activation function.
 This medium from article_ gives a good description of it.
 An alternative, or simplified form of LSTM is **Gated Recurrent Unit (GRU)**.